Contents

 About INAHTA

-The International Network of Agencies for Health Technology Assessment (INAHTA) is a network of 51 HTA agencies that support health system decision making that affects over 1 billion people in 32 countries around the globe.
+The International Network of Agencies for Health Technology Assessment (INAHTA) is a network of over 50 HTA agencies that support health system decision making.
 With more than 2,100 staff and consultants working in the INAHTA network, there are clear benefits to connecting these agencies together to cooperate and share information about producing and disseminating HTA reports for evidence-based decision making.

 For more information about INAHTA visit: http://www.inahta.org